 Analysis of The Idea of Order at Key West

 Within the first lines of this piece, and the information provided in the title, a reader is able to discern the setting.
 The poem is placed by the sea, on the island of Key West in Florida.
-From the start Stevens present the reader with images that are hard to pen down.
+From the start, Stevens presents the reader with images that are hard to pin down.
 He speaks on how an unnamed character, “She,” is able to sing beyond the “genius” or spirit of the sea.
 The woman, through her song, goes into the interior of the sea and surpasses its essence or the inspiration it could produce in others.

 Wallace makes use of both alliteration and juxtaposition in the lines of this stanza.
 The comparison between the words “sea” and “she” is quite clear in the first line.
 He speaks of the sea as not being “a mask” it hides nothing, nor does the woman mentioned in the first stanza.

 He goes on to say that the sound of the woman’s singing and that of the water are not unified.
 They do not come together into a medley.
 This would be the case no matter what the woman did, even if she did try to mimic the sound of the sea.
 They are different on purpose.